Princess Benedikte of Denmark: Scouting

-Princess Benedikte is very much involved in the Girl Guide and Girl Scout organization in Denmark as well as internationally.
-When she was a child, a special Scout unit was created so that she could join the Guides.
-Now her involvement is more at the organisational level as she is chairman for Pigespejdernes Fællesråd Danmark (Joint Committee of Girl Guides in Denmark).
-She is patron of De grønne pigespejdere (The Green Girl Guides, Denmark) and Det Danske Spejderkorps (The Danish Guide and Scout Association).
+Benedikte has retained a close commitment to Girl Guide and Girl Scout organisations in Denmark as well as internationally.
+She succeeded her mother as chairman of Pigespejdernes Fællesråd Danmark (Joint Committee of Girl Guides in Denmark).
+She is patron of De grønne pigespejdere (The Green Girl Guides, Denmark), Det Danske Spejderkorps (The Danish Guide and Scout Association) and the Danish YWCA in London.
 In addition, she is patron of the Olave Baden Powell Society (OB-PS), a support organisation for the World Association of Girl Guides and Girl Scouts.
 She is an honorary member of the St George's Guilds in Denmark.
-In 2007 she was awarded with a prize of honour by this Scout association for adults.
+In 2007, she was awarded with a prize of honour by this Scout association for adults.